10 Day Itinerary Peru: Machu Picchu hike, Cusco, and Lima (2025)

 So for a 14 day itinerary in Peru, you would take the initial 8 days of our 10 day itinerary and then add on these modifications:

-• Day 9: Flight to Puerto Maldonado, transport to Amazon Lodge (lodge day 1)
+- Day 9: Instead of departing to Lima, take a flight to Puerto Maldonado, then transport to Amazon Lodge (lodge day 1)

 Best time to visit peru